tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 2.4 2016-11-09
 - Full compatible with the ATS mode.
-- Message forwarding feature: the `copyFrom` API forwards image and file messages by copying images and files without downloading them.
+- Message forwarding feature: The `copyFrom` API forwards image and file messages by copying images and files without downloading them.
 - The number of members in an audio-video group is dynamically updated. `TIMGroupEventListener` returns the current number of group members.
 - Message filtering can be customized for audio-video groups.
 - `TIMOfflinePushInfo` attributes support push notification settings of Mi and Huawei mobile phones.